Britt1996/capstone-project/README.md

 #  Pet Adoption Analysis: Uncovering Patterns in Shelter Outcomes

 This project analyzes shelter animal intake and outcome data to identify the key factors that influence whether an animal gets adopted.
-Using logistic regression, decision trees, and random forest models, it reveals patterns that can help shelters improve adoption strategies and reduce return rates.
+Using logistic regression, decision tree, and random forest models, it reveals patterns that can help shelters improve adoption strategies and reduce return rates.

 ---

-##  Project Summary

-Animal shelters face challenges with overcrowding, limited resources, and high return rates.
-This project explores patterns in adoption outcomes by analyzing structured data on animal characteristics, intake reasons, and movement types(adopted/ notadopted).

-In 2023 alone, California and Texas euthanized over 40,000 dogs due to high rates of animal surrender, overcrowded shelters, and insufficient funding, as seen in chart below:
+> In 2023 alone, **California and Texas euthanized over 40,000 dogs** due to high rates of animal surrender, overcrowded shelters, and insufficient funding (as shown in the chart below).

 ![Dog Euthanasia](dog%202023%20euthanased.jpeg)

-**Main Goals:**
+##  Main Goals

-- Determine which features (age, breed, species, etc.) most influence adoption outcomes
+- Identify features (age, breed, species, etc.) that most influence adoption outcomes
 - Predict the likelihood of adoption using machine learning models
-- Provide actionable insights for shelters to optimize their adoption processes
+- Provide actionable insights to help shelters optimize adoption processes

+---

 ##  Project Overview

 - Focused on **dogs only**
-- Cleaned and preprocessed over 30,000 records
+- Cleaned and preprocessed **30,000+ records**
-- Explored variables like breed, age, sex, intake reason, and adoption outcome
+- Explored variables including **breed, age, sex, intake reason, and adoption outcome**
-- Built predictive models (logistic regression, decision tree, random forest)
+- Built predictive models:
+  - Logistic Regression
+  - Decision Tree
+  - Random Forest
-- Created visualizations to communicate trends and actionable insights
+- Created visualizations to highlight trends and key findings

+---
 # Language
 R was primarlity used in cleaning and manipulating the dataset